-Oldest ISO 9001:2015 certified Rudraksha Organisation in the world.
-Your Trusted Brand Since 1997
+Worldwide Fast & Safe Delivery | Oldest ISO 9001-2015 Certified Rudraksha Organization in the World | Your Trusted Brand Since 1997

-» Informational Articles » God-Goddess » Explore Everything about Lord Kala Bhairava
+Explore Everything About Lord Kala Bhairava

 In Hinduism, it is believed that there is only one ultimate truth – Brahman.
 This concept is the ultimate spirit that infuses everything.
 It is considered to be completely impersonal and cannot be described in words.
 Every aspect of the universe is part of Brahman, but Brahman is more than the total of everything in the universe.

 Every Hindu God is meant to stand for one part of Brahman.
 The trinity of Hindu Gods - Brahma, Vishnu, and Shiva share a portion of the godhead and are each accountable for one element of him.
 Brahma is known as the creator and conceives everything in the cosmos.
 Vishnu is renowned for maintaining the dharma and the functioning of the universe.
-Shiva is recognized for taking on the destructive feature of the Brahman.
+Shiva is recognized for taking on the destructive feature of Brahman.
 When it comes to annihilation and destruction, Lord Bhairava is revered as an avatar of Lord Shiva himself.

 Lord Bhairava is an extremely ferocious manifestation of Lord Shiva and is typically connected to destruction.
 As per ancient Hindu tales, the deity is Shiva’s form of transcendency and terror.
 He is a wandering avatar of Lord Shiva.
 It is believed there are 64 Bhairavas in total.
 These Bhairavas are categorized under eight segments.
 Kala Bhairava, the supreme ruler of time of the Universe, supervises and monitors the Bhairavas.

 He is widely revered by millions of Hindus, Jains, and Buddhists in India and Nepal with great devotion and passion.
 Worshipped as Bahirawa in Sinhalese, Lord Bhairava is believed to guard treasures.
 He is the main god who is prayed to by the Aghori sect.
-Kashmiri residents originating from Gorat honor Lord Bhairava during the Shivaratri festival.
+Kashmiri residents originating from Gorat honour Lord Bhairava during the Shivaratri festival.

 The head of the Bhairavas is known as the Astanga Bhairavas.
 The eight incarnations of Bhairavas, who shield and govern the 8 directions of the universe, are:

-• Asitanga Bhairava: Enhances creative energy and helps bring prosperity
+Asitanga Bhairava: Enhances creative energy and helps bring prosperity

-• Ruru Bhairava: Assists in defeating enemies
+Ruru Bhairava: Assists in defeating enemies

-• Chanda Bhairava: Increases self-confidence
+Chanda Bhairava: Increases self-confidence

-• Krodha Bhairava: Empowers an individual with the power to create potential and vital decisions in life
+Krodha Bhairava: Empowers an individual with the power to create potential and vital decisions in life

-• Unmattha Bhairava: Helps improve your command over your speech
+Unmattha Bhairava: Helps improve your command over your speech

-• Kapala Bhairava: Assists in eliminating unproductive works and actions
+Kapala Bhairava: Assists in eliminating unproductive works and actions

-• Bheeshana Bhairava: Combat negativity and overcome evil spirits
+Bheeshana Bhairava: Combat negativity and overcome evil spirits

-• Samhaara Bhairava: Erases bad outcomes of past actions
+Samhaara Bhairava: Erases bad outcomes of past actions

 Lord Bhairava is a Shaivite God who is venerated by Hindus.
 In Shaivism, he is believed to be a frightening incarnation of Lord Shiva and is linked to destruction.
 In the Trika system, Bhairava is known to stand for supreme reality, equivalent to Para Brahman.
 Typically, in Hinduism, Bhairava is also referred to as Dandapani as he is holding a rod (Danda) to penalize sinners.
 He is also called ‘Swaswa’, which means ‘the one whose mode of commute is a dog’.